 Functional currency is the currency of the primary economic environment in which an entity operates.
 The functional currencies of the Company, CMC and SHL are Canadian dollars, the functional currencies of the Argentina entities are the Argentine pesos.
 The assets and liabilities of foreign operations are translated to the presentation currency using the exchange rate prevailing at the financial position date.
-The income and expenses of foreign operations are translated to the presentation currency using the average rate of exchange during the year.
+The income and expenses of foreign operations are translated to the presentation currency using the year.
 All resulting exchange differences are recognized directly in other comprehensive income.